salrashid123/oauth2/README.md

 ### Usage External

 External Credentials leaves the action of acquiring an `access_token` or `id_token` up to an external binary or script that gets called.
-The binary MUST return json with the access token and optionally its type "Bearer" and the number of seconds the token will expire in.
+By **default**, binary MUST return json with the token and optionally its type "Bearer" and the number of seconds the token will expire in.

-This credential type will simply call that as a subprocess and unmarshall the response json and extract the Token.
+This credential type will simply call that as a subprocess and unmarshall the response json and extract the `Token`.
 How the binary gets the token once invoked is left undefined (its upto you).

 For example, you can use this in a number of ways by sourcing from environment variables, files or even remote api calls...they will all work as long as the response inclues the JSON struct: